Agriculture Day (Ag Day) for 2023 is Friday 22nd September.

 Chickens need to be kept warm.
 To assist with this it is recommended that two or three chicks are raised together.
 It is suggested that they are kept under a heat lamp or beside an oil column heater constantly for the first few weeks until strong and feathers have formed.
 Chicks eat Chicken Starter Mix and need a continuous supply of fresh water.

-There are a number of businesses which sell milk powder, calf meal, chicken starter mix etc. Feed supplies can be brought from Pet and Paddock Clevedon, Profarm in Papakura, Wrightson Animals Stuffs in Takanini, RD 1 in Pukekohe or your local vet.
+There are a number of businesses that sell milk powder, calf meal, chicken starter mix etc. Feed supplies can be brought from Pet and Paddock Clevedon, Profarm in Papakura, Wrightson Animals Stuffs in Takanini, RD 1 in Pukekohe or your local vet.

 For those who cannot raise a newborn there are two alternatives:

 We encourage as many students as possible to participate in our amazing Ag day and there are various categories to encourage those that do not have farm animals to take part.
-However, we know that this poses a challenge for some families and therefore registration this year is not compulsory.
+However, we know that this poses a challenge for some families and therefore registration is not compulsory.
 Students not formally registering will be looked after by their teacher on the day and will have the opportunity to come down to the field and take part in Ag day as a spectator.